swup/debug-plugin/readme.md

 # Swup Debug plugin

-Debug plugin adds some useful functionality to the swup for development purposes.
+Debug plugin adds some useful functionality to swup for development purposes.
-Mainly, it outputs all the events in a console as they happen, which can be useful for debugging.
+Mainly, it outputs all the events in the console as they happen, which can be useful for debugging.

-Plugin also rewrites swups `log` method, so any output provided by plugins is also visible.
+Debug Plugin rewrites swup's `log` method, so any output provided by plugins is also visible.

-Plugin also tries to detect some common mistakes, and outputs a suggestions into a console.
+The plugin also tries to detect some common mistakes, and outputs suggestions in the console.

 ## Installation